helmutkaufmann/wn-twigext-plugin/README.md

 # TwigExt - Mercator Twig Extensions

-TwigExt is a Twig filters and functions extension plugin for [WinterCMS](https://wintercms.com).
-It is largely based on OctoberCMS' Twig Extensions by Vojta Svoboda - and fully incldues the functionality of the original plugin.
+TwigExt provides a larget set of Twig filters and functions for [WinterCMS](https://wintercms.com).

-TwigExt allows developers to easily add new Twing funcions and filters to the currently active [WinterCMS](https://wintercms.com) template.
+In addition, TwigExt allows developers to easily add new Twig funcions and filters to a [WinterCMS](https://wintercms.com) theme.

-This plugin has been tested with with [WinterCMS](https://wintercms.com) 1.1.3.
+The plugin is based on OctoberCMS' *Twig Extensions* by Vojta Svoboda and includes that functionality.
+It has been tested with [WinterCMS](https://wintercms.com) 1.1.3.

 ## Installation